4lex4nder/ReshadeEffectShaderToggler-FFXIV/README.md

 # Troubleshooting
 ## Everything is completely messed up, e.g., trees stretch across the horizon
 Open the ReShade menu and navigate to the `Add-ons` tab.
-Expand the `Reshade Effect Shader Toggler` addon by click on the arrow on the left.
+Expand the `Reshade Effect Shader Toggler` addon by clicking on the arrow on the left.
 Expand `Options` and set `Constant Buffer copy method` to:
 * `gpu_readback` if you use the optional shaders provided here
 * `none` otherwise